denevell/Natch-Android/README.md

 * Task: EditText which automatically hides the keyboard
 * Task: Gradle for the junit tests
 * Task: Use a lower resource hungry emulator in the docker container.

-## Complete: To test

-* Listview saved on rotation.
-* Unregister for push notifications
-* Settings screen for gcm stuff
-* I should only be able to add thread if I'm logged in

 ### Stories (Numbers relate to classes names in the uiTests dir)